Tuesday, May 2, 2000

 Think about it...if coffee tasted better and fresher from the freezer, then you would buy it in the frozen food section, your local coffee shop might look more like an ice cream parlor, and our power bills would be through the roof trying to maintain a meat-locker the size of a warehouse.

 Best Coffee Storage Locations.
 Cool, dark, dry places (such as pantries and cabinets) are best for coffee storage.
-Warm spots, like above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment.
+Warm spots, like above/next to the oven or in cabinets that get hot from exposure to sunlight or cooking equipment, not so good.
 Countertops that are away from direct sunlight and other sources of heat can be appropriate if you use opaque, airtight storage containers.

 If you buy a larger quantity of coffee, store the bulk of it tightly sealed in an airtight container in a cool, dark area and keep a smaller quantity in a smaller container for daily use.
 Only open the large container to refill the smaller container.
 Storing coffee this way reduces air exposure for the larger portion coffee.